 In an effort to separate shallow from deep diapausing individuals within the short-diapause strain by size, wet mass was tracked in individuals from each diapause genotype and treatment starting on the day larvae eclosed into the final larval instar.
 On the day wet mass peaked, differences in the timing and the accumulation of wet mass between non-diapause larvae in the long-day treatment, as well as deep-diapause larvae and shallow-diapause larvae in the short-day treatment were compared.
 In the non-diapause treatment , long-diapause genotype individuals peaked in mass on day 5 and short-diapause genotype larvae peaked in mass on day 3 (Fig. 3-4A).
 In diapause-programming conditions, mass peaked in long-diapause genotype larvae on day 9 and short-diapause genotype larvae peaked in mass on day 6 (Fig. 3-4B).

-Comparisons of CO2 production occurred on the day wet mass peaked within each treatment and the CO2 estimate for each larva was weighted by wet mass.Within each treatment, the day wet mass peaked (Fig. 3-5A) and CO2 production (3-5B) was compared between long-diapause genotype and short-diapause genotype individuals to capture the ffect of photoperiod on metabolic activity.
+Comparisons of CO2 production occurred on the day wet mass peaked within each treatment and the CO2 estimate for each larva was weighted by wet mass.
+Larvae in experiment 1 were not assayed for wandering day.
+Within each treatment, the day wet mass peaked (Fig. 3-5A) and CO2 production (3-5B) was compared between long-diapause genotype and short-diapause genotype individuals to capture the effect of photoperiod on metabolic activity.
 I found long-diapause individuals produced less CO2 than short-diapause larvae, regardless of rearing conditions (diapause programming: t-value=-5.51, Df=26, p-value<0.000; non-diapause: t-value=-3.74, Df=47,p-value<0.001) (Table 3-1A and 3-1B).
 Within each strain, the day wet mass peaked (Fig. 3-6A) and CO2 production of diapause-programmed individuals was compared to non-diapause individuals (Fig. 3-6B) to capture the relationship between photoperiod and metabolic activity within each strain.
 Regardless of diapause genotype, diapause-programmed individuals produced significantly less CO2 than their non-diapause counterparts (long-diapause genotype: t-value=4.50, Df=30, p-value<0.000; short-diapause genotype: t-value=5.00, Df=43, p-value<0.000) (Tables 3-1C and 3-1D).
 Finally, among diapause-programmed individuals with the short-diapause genotype the day wet mass peaked (Fig. 3-7A) and CO2 production was compared between shallow-diapause larvae and deep-diapause (Fig. 3-7B) to determine the difference in metabolic activity between diapause phenotypes.
 Using CO2 production to discriminate between shallow-diapause individuals and deep-diapause individuals was not possible because there was no significant between the two phenotypes (t-value=-1.03, Df=14, p-value=0.319) (Table 3-1E).

 3.3.2 Experiment 2: Stored Lipids and Lean Mass